For downloadable version and photos, click HERE.

 New York-based vocalist Andrea Wolper has been described as "a giant singer" (In Tune International) and "a highly original performer" (Contra Costa Times) who "brings songs to life, whatever their source, working in a milieu that begins with jazz and reaches out to embrace an expressive area that is uniquely her own" (International Review of Music).
 As accomplished and at home with the Great American Songbook as she is with unusual repertoire and spontaneous improvisation, she is one of the "great jazz singers" in Scott Yanow's book, "The Jazz Singers: The Ultimate Guide."

 Andrea appears in clubs, festivals, and concert spaces in the U.S. and internationally.
-Performance credits include the New York Blue Note, Dizzy's Club Coca-Cola at Jazz at Lincoln Center, JVC New York Jazz Festival, Kitano, 55 Bar, Cornelia Street Café, Zinc Bar, Iridium, Arts for Arts Evolving Series, Edgefest (Ann Arbor, MI), Donne in Musica Festival (Italy), Centro Cultural de Belem (Portugal), South African Broadcasting Center concert hall (South Africa), A-Trane (Berlin), Greater Hartford Festival of Jazz, Jazz on the Plazz (CA), Dizzy's (San Diego), Blue Whale (Los Angeles), and numerous other stages.
+Performance credits include the New York Blue Note, Dizzy's Club Coca-Cola at Jazz at Lincoln Center, Mezzrow, JVC New York Jazz Festival, Kitano, 55 Bar, Cornelia Street Café, Zinc Bar, Iridium, Arts for Arts Evolving Series, Edgefest (Ann Arbor, MI), Donne in Musica Festival (Italy), Centro Cultural de Belem (Portugal), South African Broadcasting Center concert hall (South Africa), A-Trane (Berlin), Greater Hartford Festival of Jazz, Jazz on the Plazz (CA), Dizzy's (San Diego), Blue Whale (Los Angeles), and numerous other stages.

 photo by Michael Keel